ovska/FlameCsv/docs/docs/configuration.md

 > [!WARNING]
 > Comments are not yet fully supported by FlameCSV.
 For example, even if you configure the callback to skip rows that start with `#`, the rows are still parsed and expected to be properly structured CSV (e.g., no unbalanced quotes).
 File an issue if you desperately need this feature.

+## Field count validation

+@"FlameCsv.CsvOptions`1.ValidateFieldCount?displayProperty=nameWithType" can be used to validate the field count both when reading and writing.

+When reading @"FlameCsv.CsvValueRecord`1", setting the property to `true` ensures that all records have the same field count as the first record.
+The expected field count is reset if you [reset the headers with a callback](#skipping-records-or-resetting-headers).

+You can automatically ensure that all non-empty records written with @"FlameCsv.CsvWriter`1" or writing with @"FlameCsv.CsvWriter`1" have the same field count.
+Alternatively, you can use the @"FlameCsv.CsvWriter`1.ExpectedFieldCount"-property.
+The property can also be used to reset the expected count by setting it to `null`, for example when writing multiple CSV documents into one output.

 ## Advanced topics